 OMI Clinical Observerships

-The OMI clinical observerships provide successful OMI seminar alumni the opportunity to spend up to three one-month visits in Austrian hospitals to improve their clinical skills, learn new techniques and treatment protocols, and experience modern hospital management.
+The OMI clinical observerships provide successful OMI seminar alumni the opportunity to spend up to three visits in Austrian hospitals to improve their clinical skills, learn new techniques and treatment protocols, and experience modern hospital management.
+A clinical observership usually lasts for one month and takes place in Vienna, Graz, or Salzburg.
 Through this program, the OMI alumni can build and maintain personal relationships with the Austrian OMI faculty members and explore opportunities for scientific and educational collaborations with their host institution.
 Observerships often result in ongoing exchange programs between the respective institutions and integrate the OMI alumni into the international medical community.

 OMI Research Observerships

 The OMI research observerships offer clinicians interested in science and research the opportunity to spend three months in a leading Austrian research institution.
 Awardees participate in research projects and acquire essential research tools.
 The OMI alumni can participate in three, three-month research observerships, giving them up to nine months of training time.

 Frequently Asked Questions

 What are the selection criteria?

-Only the successful OMI seminar alumni may apply for the program.
+Only successful OMI seminar alumni may apply for the program.
 Applicants for an OMI clinical observership must be employed as medical doctors in their home countries and be fluent in English.
 Before applying for an OMI research observership, candidates must show a documented academic interest (e.g. publications or research projects) and must have completed an OMI clinical observership.

 Do I need to speak German?